larsrh/website/_articles/hiking-slovakia.md

 [^lipt]: Many places here are just called _Liptovský + male name_ for random male names (or _Liptovska_ for the female equivalent).
 If someone could explain that to me, I'm all ears.
 [^cave]: Is a cave indoor or outdoor, though?
 Topologically speaking probably outdoor.
 [^lucky]: There are multiple towns called _Lúčky_ in Slovakia, so be careful when operating your GPS device.
+[^choc]: Our companion has [written about the trip here](https://fromtheexpertsmouth.com/lessons-hiking-journey-tatra-mountains/).